At a glance

 One study in Australia found the prevalence of Giardia in healthy cats to be 2%, although those numbers may be up to 12% in crowded conditions such as shelters and catteries.
-Kittens and young adult cats are most commonly infected as well as cats living in crowded environments and cats who are immunocompromised such as those with feline immunodeficiency virus or feline leukemia virus.
+Infection in kittens and young adults are most common as well as cats in over-crowded or stressful environments and immunocompromised cats.

-Transmission of Giardia occurs via the fecal-oral route.
-There are a number of ways that infective cysts can be passed from the feces and into the next host.
-The feces of an infected animal (or human) contain large numbers of infective giardia cysts which can contaminate the environment and waterways.
+Transmission of giardia is via the fecal-oral route.
+The feces of an infected animal contain large numbers of infective giardia cysts which can contaminate the environment and waterways in several ways:

-- Drinking water which is contaminated with cysts is one of the most common ways that giardia is spread.
+- Drinking water: Contaminated water is one of the most common modes of transmission.

 - Fur: If the cat’s fur or paws come into contact with infected feces in the environment, such as digging in a litter tray or a garden bed and then licks his coat.

-- Food: If the cat consumes food containing infective cysts, for example, food which has been contaminated during preparation from a person who has the cysts on their hands or is washed in dirty water or on equipment which is contaminated with cysts (dirty chopping board for example).
+- Food: If the cat consumes food which contains infective cysts.
+Contamination can occur during preparation from a person who has the cysts on their hands or contaminated equipment.

-- Fomites: If the cat comes into contact with objects containing which could be transferred to the cat’s coat which is then licked, or the object is licked directly.
+- Fomites: If the cat comes into contact with contaminated objects which can be transferred to the cat’s coat and later ingested when the cat grooms.

 - The trophozoites move towards the colon where they produce a cyst wall.
 The trophozoite within the cyst divides once, and this mature cyst now contains two trophozoites.
 This cyst is carried away by the passing fecal stream and leaves the body in the feces.
-It can take as little as three days post infection for cysts to appear in the feces.
-These cysts are extremely hardy and can survive for several months in cool, moist environments.
+It can take as little as three days post-infection for cysts to appear in the feces.
+Cysts are extremely hardy and can survive for several months in cool, moist environments.